Precision Forestry Cooperative

 Maureen Duane is a Project Manager and Stakeholder Communications with a background in forestry and remote sensing.
 Maureen works on the NASA Carbon Monitoring System funded projects Teal Carbon (Dr. Moskal and Dr. Halabisky) and Regional Biomass Carbon Dynamics (Dr. Kane) as well several projects mapping fuel characteristics and fire behavior/effects (Dr. Prichard).

-The PFC is comprised of three research laboratories and one research group:
+The PFC is comprised of four research laboratories and one research group:

 • Remote Sensing and Geospatial Analysis Laboratory (RSGAL), lead by Dr. L. Monika Moskal, strives to understand the fine details of spatiotemporal resolution multidimensional ecosystem processes & functions, through the application of innovative geospatial techniques and datasets.